puppetlabs/puppet-docs/source/puppetdb/1.1/configure.markdown

 ### `update-server`

-This setting is used by PuppetDB to check to see if a newer version is available.
-It defaults to `http://updates.puppetlabs.com/check-for-updates`.
+The URL to query when checking for newer versions; defaults to `http://updates.puppetlabs.com/check-for-updates`.
-Overriding this setting may be useful if, for example, you are running PuppetDB on a machine that is firewalled and can't make external HTTP requests.
-You could then configure a proxy server to send requests to the `updates.puppetlabs.com` URL, and override this setting to point to your proxy server.
+Overriding this setting may be useful if your PuppetDB server is firewalled and can't make external HTTP requests, in which case you could configure a proxy server to send requests to the `updates.puppetlabs.com` URL and override this setting to point to your proxy server.

 `[database]` Settings